-The Media Relations Department manages the development and distribution of official public information for the college including press releases, social media postings and news content for the college website.
-Direct all news media inquiries and interview requests to Rob Goldberg, Media Relations Director, at (252) 493-7732.
-Media Relations also coordinates and develops the college's video communications and assists the marketing staff with information and photography for PCC publications and advertisements.
+The Media Relations Department manages the development and distribution of official public information for the college, including press releases and news content for the college website.
+Direct all news media inquiries and interview requests to Media Relations Director Rob Goldberg at (252) 493-7732.
+Media Relations also develops internal communications and assists marketing staff with information and photography for PCC publications and advertisements.